 Before you can sell your pallets, you’ll need to prepare them for sale.
 You should first sort your pallets by size since buyers prefer to purchase in lots of one size.
 Next, make sure they’re all in usable condition — most buyers won’t accept them if they’re badly damaged, so you might want to make small repairs (like replacing missing nails) before selling them.

 Where to Sell or Recycle Wood Pallets

-- National Wooden Pallet & Containers Association: The NWPCA claims to be the world’s “largest organization of wood packaging products,” listing nearly 700 companies that manufacture, repair, and distribute wood packaging, including pallets.
+- National Wooden Pallet & Containers Association (NWPCA): The NWPCA lists nearly 700 companies that manufacture, repair, and distribute wood packaging, including pallets.
 Use the association’s directory to find and contact companies near you that will buy your pallets.

-- Recycler’s World: Recycler’s World promotes recycling a range of materials, including wood pallets.
-The wood pallet recycling category includes a current listing of buyers, sellers, and recyclers.
+- Recycler’s World: Recycler’s World offers resources to help you recycle a wide range of materials, including wood pallets.
+See its list of wooden pallet buyers, sellers, and recyclers.

 If you can’t find a professional buyer or recycler in your area, crafters, woodworkers, and other local individuals may be willing to buy your pallets through peer-to-peer platforms like Craigslist and Facebook Marketplace.
 You’ll be responsible for setting the price and arranging drop-off or pickup with the buyer on these platforms, but there aren’t any listing fees.

 Companies That Take Away Pallets

 If you’re unable to sell all or some of your pallets, a pickup service can take them away for you.
 The following pallet manufacturers provide pickup services for their own brand pallets that are in unusable condition: